Anti-Social is the free browser extension that blocks social media — and redirects you somewhere better.

 Yes, completely free.
 No account required and no subscription.

-All feedback and testimonials welcome - click here.
-Also, any positive ratings in the App Store helps more people find Anti-Social.
+Any positive ratings in the App Store also helps more people find Anti-Social.
 That would mean the world to me :)

 Social media is designed to distract.